List of South Africa One Day International cricket records: Highest strike rates

 Andre Russell of West Indies holds the record for highest strike rate, with minimum 500 balls faced qualification, with 130.22.
-Albie Morkel is the South African with the highest strike rate.
+Heinrich Klaasen is the South African with the highest strike rate.

 Highest strike rates in an inning

 James Franklin of New Zealand's strike rate of 387.50 during his 31* off 8 balls against Canada during 2011 Cricket World Cup is the world record for highest strike rate in an innings.
 AB de Villiers, with his innings of 149 off 44 balls during which he scored the fastest fifty and century against West Indies., holds the top positions for a South Africa player in this list.

 Most runs in a calendar year

 Tendulkar holds the record for most runs scored in a calendar year with 1894 runs scored in 1998.
 Gary Kirsten scored 1467 runs in 2000, the most for a South Africa batsmen in a year.